 No Graduate Record Examination (GRE) or GMAT scores are sought.

-Performance at interview(s)
+Performance at interview

 Technical interviews are normally held as part of the admissions process.

 If invited you can expect to be interviewed by at least two people and for the interview to last around 30 minutes.
-The interview could take place face-to-face or by telephone or Skype.
+The interview may take place face-to-face, by telephone or video link such as Teams.

 It is expected that interviews will take place around three to five weeks after an application deadline.

-All recommendations to admit a student involve the judgment of at least two members of academic staff with relevant experience and expertise, and additionally must be approved by the Director of Graduate Studies or Admissions Committee (or equivalent departmental persons or bodies).
+All recommendations to admit a student involve the judgement of at least two members of the academic staff with relevant experience and expertise, and must also be approved by the Director of Graduate Studies or Admissions Committee (or equivalent within the department).

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.